Thomas Skidmore (reformer): Ideas

 "Let the parent reflect, if he now be a man of toil, that his children must be, 99 cases in 100, slaves, and worse, to some rich proprietor...
 Let him not cheat himself with empty pretensions; for, he who commands the property of the State, or even an inordinate portion of it, has the liberty and the happiness of its citizens in his own keeping....
 He who can feed me, or starve me; give me employment, or bid me wander about in idleness; is my master; and it is the utmost folly for me to boast of being anything but a slave."

 To alleviate this fundamentally flawed state of affairs, Skidmore argued for the end of the right of inheritance and for a one-time equalization of property among adults.
-His program was straightforward: all property in the United States should be divvied up and redistributed, in equal shares, to American citizens.
-From that point on, Americans would own their share as private property, and would relinquish it only when they died.
+His program was straightforward: all property in New York should be divvied up and redistributed, in equal shares, to New York citizens.
+From that point on, New Yorkers would own their share as private property, and would relinquish it only when they died.
 Private inheritance would be abolished, and the wealth of the deceased would be pooled into a fund and reserved, in the future, for young people when they reached the age of 18.
-Upon reaching that age, all Americans would inherit a generous sum of money, understood as their birthright, to get them started in adult life.
+Upon reaching that age, all New Yorkers would inherit a generous sum of money, understood as their birthright, to get them started in adult life.

-The mechanism for change advocated by Skidmore was the convocation of a constitutional convention that would in one swoop abolish all debts and expropriate all property — productive and personal — on behalf of the state.
+The mechanism for change advocated by Skidmore was the convocation of a state constitutional convention that would in one swoop abolish all debts and expropriate all property — productive and personal — on behalf of the state.
 Every citizen, regardless of gender or race, would be allotted an equal share of the combined property of the nation, with the system made permanent by the equal distribution of the property of the deceased to those attaining the age of majority.